adhritmukkavilli-sketch/Adhrit-BSE-Portfolio/index.md

 **Key Topics I Learned:**
 - Bluetooth communication with HC-05 modules
-- gesture sensor data with MPU6050
+- Gesture sensor data with MPU6050
 - Motor control with L298N motor driver
 - I2C communication for the LCD screen
 - Serial communication for DFPlayer Mini
 - Arduino SoftwareSerial library

 **What I Hope to Learn Next:**
 I want to learn more about PCB design so I can make my own custom circuit boards instead of using jumper wires everywhere.
-I also want to explore more advanced sensors and eventually build something that can do way more things at the same time
+I also want to explore more advanced sensors and eventually build something that can do way more things at the same time.

+---

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FbHnvSsPRkI?si=nOQB-oQah-txIDwg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone I finished the base project — all the wiring and code for the gesture controlled robot.